Breathing Easy Again: Understanding and Treating Pulmonary airway narrowing

 Schedule regular medical check-ups.

-Oxygen Therapy
+Oxygen Therapy in severe disease

-Surgical Options
+Surgical Options in COPD

 Surgical intervention offers hope when medicine and regular treatment fail.
 Lung volume reduction surgery removes diseased tissue to enlarge healthy lungs.
 In extreme circumstances, a lung transplant gives a second shot at life.
 These delicate surgeries demand accuracy and daring, yet they ease breathlessness.
 Surgery may restore air, strength, and independence once taken by sickness with skilled hands and contemporary technology.

-Living with Pulmonary Obstruction
+Living with Pulmonary airway Obstruction

 Concluding Remarks